U.S. Coast Guard

 “A” School Orders: Orders are issued by “A” School Assignment Officers (AO’s) approximately ten weeks prior to class convening via direct access airport terminal.
 If the command does not have access to DA, the unit should contact their SPO for the member’s orders.

 Cancellations/Order Changes: Commands are to notify the appropriate “A” School Assignment Officer (preferably via email) with “A” School order cancellations/changes, member status updates, and anything pertaining to the member’s “A” School orders.
 In the email correspondence, include the member’s name, EMPLID number, “A” School / CLCVN date, and the member’s current status / reason for cancelling orders.
 Ensure that the Command Cadre is carbon copied on the email.
 For cancellations, the sooner the command notifies epm-2, the better the chances of filling the seat with the next member on the “A” School List.
 Every attempt is made to fill all quotas up to one week prior to class convening.
-Please refer to the Performance, Training and Education Manual COMDTINST M1500.10C Ch.
-7.F.16.
-“No Shows” for notifications required if the member fails to execute orders and the command does not notify epm-2 requesting a cancellation.
+Please refer to the Performance, Training and Education manual COMDINST M1500.10C CH7 E.a.(4), pg.
+7-3, concerning members failing to report.

 Notice to OUTCONUS Members: